SamuelEarl/fanny-pack-ui-old/PACKAGE_AND_PUBLISH.md

 Run the following from the root of the project:

+NOTE: I need to read up on the changes for packaging code up into a library: https://kit.svelte.dev/docs/packaging

 ```
 npm run package
 ```

-This command will take all the files that are under the `src/lib` folder and make them available as a package.
-This command generates a new directory called `package` at the root of your project.
-Inside of that `package` directory you will notice that there is a new `package.json` file.
+This command will take all the files that are under the `src/lib` folder and turn them into a package.
+This command will generate a new `dist` directory at the root of your project.
+Inside of that `dist` directory you will notice that there is a new `package.json` file.
 This file consists of an attribute called `exports`, which consists of all the paths or entry points to the individual components that we have developed.

 *https://blog.logrocket.com/build-your-own-component-library-svelte/*